hugesuccessllc/gcve/README.md

 ## Publishing GCVEs

-In order to publish with the current scheme, all we need to do is grab the relevant CVEs, and dump them to the API-designated dump.
+In order to publish with the current scheme, all we need to do is grab the relevant CVEs, drop in our local version, and dump them to the API-designated dump.
 Then we let a very lighweight CloudFlare worker do the business of sorting by date and returning what's requested.

 This all amounts to: